swimlane/ngx-dnd/README.md

 ### Directives

 `ngx-dnd` provides a base set of directives to enable drag-and-drop.
 By default all children of a `ngxDroppable` element may be dragged and dropped.
 Add the `ngxDraggable` to restrict drag-and-drop to the parent container.
+In general prefer using the base directives to the help components introduced later.

 ```html
 <div class="ngx-dnd-container" ngxDroppable>